|FREE BETTING ADVICE FROM A TIPSTER TESTED BY THE OBSERVER||BETFAIR TRADER SHOWS HOW TO GET MORE WINNING BETS|

 RUNNERS MAXIMUM: I also try to limit my horseracing betting - both Flat and National Hunt - to races with 13 runners maximum.
 If you are tempted to back a horse in a race with a larger field of runners, try limiting your betting to races with 16 runners at most, and opt for a decent priced Each Way bet instead of a straight win to improve your chances of success.
 For a detailed explanation of Each Way betting (including video), and other horse racing bets please see types of bet

-COURSES I AVOID: I never back horses running at Brighton, Goodwood or any All-Weather racecourse, they are my bogey courses, never giving me any winners.
+COURSES I AVOID: I never back horses running at Brighton, Goodwood and All-Weather racecourse, they are my bogey courses, never giving me any winners.
 Fortunately, with over 50 other racecourses to choose from I can easily live with the disappointment at not being able to find winners at certain racecourses.
-So if you have had a succession of losers at a particular course(s), perhaps you should try backing horses running at other racecourses, you may find that your luck changes.
+So if you have had successive losers at a particular course(s), try backing horses running at other racecourses, you may find that your luck changes.

 BETTING SHOPS: If you prefer visiting betting shops to place your horse racing bets.
 I recommend avoiding the shops run by the large UK betting chains such as Ladbrokes and William Hill, they do not always offer the best betting prices.
 Personally, I have found the small independent bookmakers offers better odds on horse racing.
 For example, if you place a Lucky 15/31/63 bet at many independent bookmakers and only have one winner - they will pay treble the odds - whereas Ladbrokes and William Hill pay out at double the odds for one winner.